MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2280.md

 Versions of the compiler before Visual Studio 2015 Update 2 were non-conforming and allowed a derived class to call special member functions of indirectly-derived `private virtual` base classes.
 The compiler now issues compiler error C2280 when such a call is made.

 In this example, class `top` indirectly derives from private virtual `base`.
-In conforming code, this makes the members of `base` inaccessible to `top`; an object of type `top` can't be instantiated or destroyed.
+In conforming code, this makes the members of `base` inaccessible to `top`; an object of type `top` can't be default constructed or destroyed.
 To fix this issue in code that relied on the old compiler behavior, change the intermediate class to use `protected virtual` derivation, or change the `top` class to use direct derivation:

 ```cpp
 // C2280_indirect.cpp